demetreades/assignment3js-shopping-cart/README.md

 initial DATA are located at `./src/attributes/factory/_DATA.js`

-`formatter` creates a new object and adds price as property for every attribute in DATA
+`formatter` takes to parameters `ATTRIBITE_DATA`, `ATTRIBITE_PRICE` and creates a new object that adds a named property in proper case that includes id, type, and price as properties for every attribute in `_DATA`.

 <br>